JMB_5945

 Research shows that whitetail deer populations dramatically affect native vegetation and can reduce or eliminate certain plant species.
 The impact of deer can also reduce the forest's ability to recover from hurricanes and fire because of a lack of seedling replacement trees.

-Whitetail deer overpopulation can result in the loss of wildlife species which depend on native plants, or the cover they afford.
-Painted buntings, ground doves, glass lizards, frogs, otter, mink, and butterflies are just a few of the species dependent on forest undergrowth for food and shelter.
+Painted buntings, ground doves, glass lizards, frogs, otters, mink, and butterflies are just a few of the species dependent on forest undergrowth for food and shelter.

 Whitetail deer are carriers of Lyme Disease, particularly when populations are high.
 Starvation is a concern when deer are forced, due to overpopulation, to browse vegetation they normally do not eat.
-These non-typical foods act as filler and result in malnourished deer.
+These non-typical foods act as fillers and result in malnourished deer.